 Most brain injuries are caused by motor accidents, blasts due to explosions, falls, physical abuse, or sports-related injuries.
 It’s often difficult to assess the severity of the impact an injury can have on the brain, as minor head injuries may at times cause abundant cranial bleeding, while major injuries may not bleed at all.
 Though the initial incident may be very painful, most of the symptoms of TBI may appear sometime after the injury and not at the time of initial impact.

 TBIs and related visual symptoms must be taken seriously.
-If you sustained even a mild head injury but feel like you have a reason for concern, consult Dr. Neil Margolis and Dr. Marsha K. Sorenson, who will assess your vision and help determine the right course of treatment for your condition to prevent potential long-term damage.
+If you sustained even a mild head injury but feel like you have a reason for concern, consult Dr. Neil Margolis, who will assess your vision and help determine the right course of treatment for your condition to prevent potential long-term damage.

 How Common Are TBIs?